 The Yaletown event takes place primarily at the Roundhouse Community Centre at 181 Roundhouse Mews.

 Lantern-making workshops take place at the Yaletown venue on days leading up to the event.
-The schedule of workshops at the Roundhouse Community Centre last year was as follows:
+The schedule of workshops at the Roundhouse Community Centre this year is as follows:

-There were also activities at Exhibition Hall on Thursday, December 21st, 2023.
-There was a pin-prick lantern workshop at 6:00 pm that cost $10 per person, followed by a procession to David Lam Park.
-Roving musicians performed, food was available and there was an interactive donation lantern as well.
+There are also activities at Exhibition Hall on Saturday, December 21st, 2024.
+There’s a pin-prick lantern workshop at 6:00 pm that costs $10 per person, followed by a nature headdress workshop at 7:00 pm for $5 per person.
+Next is a procession to David Lam Park.
+Roving musicians perform and food is available as well.

 At the Yaletown Roundhouse venue the “Labyrinth of Light” features over 500 beeswax candles that people can walk around, at set times on December 21st.
-The labyrinth happened in 2023 with timed entries.
-Tickets cost about $10 per person over the age of 12.
-The December 21st event schedule for Yaletown last year included the following:
+The labyrinth happens in 2024 with timed entries.
+Tickets cost about $15 per person over the age of 13.
+The December 21st event schedule for Yaletown includes the following:

 - 9:00 am to 9:00 pm – lantern sales at the venue’s front desk